Andre Dozzell

-Andre Leon Dozzell (born 2 May 1999) is an English professional footballer who plays as a defensive midfielder for club Portsmouth.
+Andre Leon Dozzell (born 2 May 1999) is an English professional footballer who plays as a defensive midfielder for Major League Soccer club D.C.
+United.

 Dozzell graduated from the academy at his hometown club Ipswich Town, scoring on his senior debut in 2016.
 He has won caps for England at youth levels from U16 up to U20, helping England U19 to win the 2017 UEFA European Under-19 Championship.
 He remained at Ipswich for five years, making over 90 appearances, before joining Queens Park Rangers in 2021.
 He spent the second half of the 2023–24 season on loan at Birmingham City.
+He played for two seasons with Portsmouth before joining MLS's D.C.
+United.

 Club career

 Ipswich Town

 Dozzell is a product of the Ipswich Town youth academy.
 Born in Ipswich, he joined the youth set-up at his home town club at the age of eight.
 He worked his way through the youth system at Ipswich, signing his first scholarship with the club in 2013.
 In April 2016, he was rewarded for his fine form in Ipswich's youth squads with the club's Academy Player of the Year award for the 2015–16 season.
 On 16 April 2016, Dozzell made his professional debut for Ipswich Town aged 16 in a Championship match against Sheffield Wednesday at Hillsborough, coming on as a substitute at half-time.
 He scored the equalizing goal for Ipswich on his first-team debut, his first senior goal, matching his father Jason's achievement of scoring on his senior debut, also for Ipswich at the age of 16 in 1984.
 He made his first league start in the following league match against Fulham on 19 April, in a 1–1 draw at Portman Road.